Mausoleum of Ziaur Rahman: Structure

 The entire structure of Mausoleum Complex is of 74 acres which is divided into 7 partitions;

 Mausoleum

 The center of the complex is the grave of Gen; Ziaur Rahman, the width of this tomb is 30 feet, which consist of Black And white marble stone in a circled way.
 Around the tomb there are four wall with engraved Arabic writings, which upholds the roof (of glass and steel) of the mausoleum.

 Approach Bridge

 The approach Bridge is the main entrance point of the Mausoleum complex, it is a rainbow shaped suspended bridge, which is constructed right in middle of Mausoleum.
 The surface of the bridge has glass marble engraved in it.
+Prof Dr A F M Saiful Amin, BUET analyzed the bridge for vibration serviceability.
 There is another bridge which can be accessible from the side of Ministry of defense's office.

 Memorial Hall

 The memorial hall is at the end of the complex, which is a two-story building.
 The upper floor is a mosque and lower floor contains restroom, archive library and hundred person's seminar hall.